danluo7/049_drakes_code/README.md

-Plot the number of transcripts per gene.
+Plot #1: Plot the number of transcripts per gene.
 Many genes will have only 1 transcript, some genes will have several transcripts.
 Use the 'table()' command to count the number of times each gene symbol occurs (i.e. the # of transcripts that have each gene symbol).
 Then use the 'hist' command to create a histogram of these counts

 	counts=table(transcript_gene_table[,"g_id"])
 	c_one = length(which(counts == 1))